-Positive factors - Not applicable
+Positive factors - Not applicable.

-Negative factors - The rating maybe downgraded if there is significant increase in project cost which is not met by commensurate increase in support from GoI, or if there is material reduction in support/linkage from the GoI.
+Negative factors - The rating maybe downgraded if there is a significant increase in project cost, which is not met by commensurate increase in support from GoI, or if there is weakening of strategic importance or linkages from the GoI.